 Common themes that permeate the academic career of Han Gardeniers are the design and fabrication of microstructures and the deposition of thin films.
-This started in his PhD project on the epitaxial growth of silicon, and continued with his appointment as an assistant professor at the University of Twente in 1990.
-But in 1998, microfluidics became his main ambition: “After witnessing its potential at the memorable microTAS conference in Banff, a large part of my efforts became devoted to the miniaturization of chemical analysis tools.”
+But in 1998, microfluidics became his main theme.
+“After witnessing its potential at the memorable microTAS conference in Banff, a large part of my efforts became devoted to the miniaturization of chemical analysis tools.”

 The evidence of this work can be found in several microfluidic chips that perform high-resolution or ultrasensitive analysis on minute amounts (nanoliters or less) of material.
 Some of these devices have been taken up by spin-off companies, such as the chromatography chips now offered by the Belgian company PharmaFluidics.
 At present, this research line continues by tackling new challenges in the areas of forensic science, industrial chemical process analysis, and medical diagnostics.